MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-compose-v0.md

 **`additionalImageTags`** - **Additional Image Tags**<br>
 `string`.
 Optional.
 Use when `action = Build services || action = Push services`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify additional tags for the Docker images being built or pushed.
-You can specify multiple tags with a line feed `\n`.
+Specifies additional tags for the Docker images being built or pushed.
+You can specify multiple tags separating each with a line feed `\n`.
 <!-- :::editable-content-end::: -->
 <br>